magiclamp32/RetroPie-Extra2/README.md

 - [ ] - abuse.sh - Classic action game - Appears to have some stability issues as well as problems with sound/audio dropping out.
 Does not full screen properly yet.
 - [ ] - alephone-community.sh - Additional scenarios for AlephOne - Some instability with Alephone on Raspberry Pi.
 Working on it.
 - [ ] - beebem.sh - BBC Micro emulator - Working, won't run game from command line.
 Disk load issue fixed.
 - [ ] - caveexpress.sh - Cave Express game - Not working, some major compilation issues.
-- [ ] - chocolate-wolf3d.sh - Wolfenstein 3d Engine for Libretro - Untested.
 - [ ] - f2bgl.sh - Fade To Black engine - Segfaults on launch.
 - [ ] - freedink.sh - Dink Smallwood engine - Lots of flicker on sprites and text, currently unsolved.
 Works well otherwise.
 - [ ] - freegish.sh - Gish clone - Requires OpenGL, crashes.